Particular/docs.particular.net/servicecontrol/servicecontrol-instances/distributed-instances.md

 ServiceInsight connected to
 - ServiceControl with Audit and Error disabled
-- ServiceControl points to Region A and Region B SC endpoint
+- ServiceControl points to Region A and Region B ServiceControl instances

 Region A:
-- SP Region A connected to SC Region A
+- ServicePulse Region A connected to ServiceControl Region A

 Region B:
-- SP Region B connected to SC Region B
+- ServicePulse Region B connected to ServiceControl Region B

 ### Known Constraints / Issues

 - Only supports Audits
-- SC Master instances must be configured with Address and API URI of remotes - JSON string
+- ServiceControl Master instances must be configured with Address and API URI of remotes - JSON string
-- Paging for message view in SI is wonky
+- ServiceInsight pagination doesn't work as traditional pagination would
 - Data from remote instances that cannot be reached by the master instance will not be included in the results
-- Cyclic loops could be created if not configured carefully
+- Incorrect configuration could introduce cyclic loops
 - Having multiple masters is discouraged

 ### Disabling Auditing